 Enter a project description.

-For the product name, specify the latest version of Microsoft Dynamics 365 for Finance and Operations.
+For the product name, specify the latest version of your Dynamics 365 Finance and Operations app.

 For the product version, specify the latest version.